FairAppeal

 Local Guide

-Should I Appeal My Seattle Property Tax in 2026?
+Should I Appeal My Seattle Property Tax in King County 2026?

 A 2-minute self-check for Seattle homeowners weighing a 2026 property tax appeal, with six signals that come up most often on overassessed Seattle homes.

 The 2026 King County filing window runs through July 1, or 60 days from your Official Property Value Notice mail date, whichever is later.
-The self-check below takes about two minutes and flags the signals that come up most often on overassessed Seattle homes.
+Seattle appeals are block-level work: arterial exposure on Aurora or Rainier, light rail premiums, condo view loss, and West Seattle commute sensitivity all point to different evidence.

 What to do next